Site menu:

 1. Data Preparation

 • Invert ranking order: Please activate this option to set the ranking order to 'descending'.
-In this case, the highest values receive the lowest norm scores.
+In this case, low norm scores will be assigned to high raw scores and vice versa.

 • Number of terms: cNORM tries to find an optimal solution but it might be necessary to fine tune the model.
-Please vary the number of terms and use visual inspection of the percentile plot to identify good model solutions.
+Please vary the number of terms and use visual inspection of the percentile plot to identify the best solution.

 2. Output

-• Model summary: This gives you a report on the regression model.
-'A' in the function refers to the grouping variable 'L' to the norm score. raw ~ L2 + L2A4 would thus mean, the raw score is predicted by the squared norm score and an interaction term of norm score (power 2) and grouping variable (power 4).
+• Model summary: Provides a report on the regression model.
+'A' in the function refers to the grouping variable (e.g., age) and 'L' to the person location (i.e., the norm score).
+For example, raw ~ L2 + L2A4 indicates that the raw score is predicted by the squared norm score and an interaction term of norm score (power 2) and grouping variable (power 4).

-• Minimum raw score and Maximum raw score: You can specify the boundaries of the generated norm score table.
-Please note that this option is only taken into account, if the maximum score is higher than the minimum score, otherwise, the minimum and maximum raw scores from the data are used.
+• Minimum raw score and Maximum raw score: Specifies the boundaries of the generated norm score table.
+Please note that this option is only taken into account, if the maximum score is higher than the minimum score.
+Otherwise, the minimum and maximum raw scores occurring in the data are used.

-• Stepping: This option sets the granularity of the norm score table.
+• Stepping: Sets the granularity of the norm score table.

 Sample Datasets

 The cNORMj module includes the dataset from the cNORM package.
 You can use these to get accustomed to the analyses.
-To load the dataset, please click on the burger menu at the top left, select 'Open' and you will find the datasets in 'Data Library' in the folder 'cNORMj'.
+To load the dataset, please click on the burger menu at the top left and select 'Open'.
+You will find the datasets in 'Data Library' in the folder 'cNORMj'.

 Installation